-The GitHub repository for this book has solutions using full application projects for all code tasks and exercises, found at the following link:
+The GitHub repository for this book has solutions that use full application projects for all code tasks and exercises, found at the following link:

-'''

-https://github.com/markjprice/cs12dotnet8

-'''
+https://github.com/markjprice/cs13net9

-After navigating to the GitHub repository in your web browser, press the . (dot) key on your keyboard, or manually change .com to .dev in the link to convert the repository into a live code editor based on Visual Studio Code using GitHub Codespaces, as shown in Figure 1.1:
+After navigating to the GitHub repository in your web browser, press the . (dot) key on your keyboard, or manually change . com to .dev in the link to convert the repository into a live code editor based on VS Code, called GitHub Codespaces, as shown in Figure 1.1:

-Figure 1.1: GitHub Codespaces live editing the book's GitHub repository
+Figure 1.1: GitHub Codespaces live-editing the book's GitHub repository